Open today 12 — 16

 Rafiki

 Rafiki (b.
-1989) is based in Oslo and works between Oslo and Cape Town.
+1989) is based in Oslo and Cape Town.
 She holds a BA in International Development Studies from OsloMet and an MA in Social Communication from the University of Agder.
 She is the founder of the Oslo-based platform Rafiki Art Initiatives (RAI).
 Her work has recently been exhibited at, among others, Hordaland Kunstsenter, Bergen (2025); Henie Onstad Kunstsenter, Bærum (2024); Bomuldsfabriken Kunsthall, Arendal (2024); and Buskerud Kunstsenter, Drammen (2024).
 Rafiki’s work is represented in the collections of Preus Museum, Nordenfjeldske Kunstindustrimuseum, and Kunst på Arbeidsplassen.
 She is one of Atelier Kunstnerforbundet’s selected artists for the 2024–2026 period.

 Deichman Bjørvika.
 Photo: Einar Aslaksen